 It’s great if you can meal-prep and batch-cook in advance.
 Realistically, however, there are times when that’s just not going to happen.
 Instead of beating yourself up about this, accept it, and be prepared for it.
 Keep your store cupboard and freezer filled with basic ingredients and have at least 10 go-to, health, and tasty recipes you can rustle up quickly and easily.

 Making sure you eat healthily (at least most of the time), will help your body to hold its own against the cold weather.
 That means it’ll be better equipped to fight off viruses and infections.
 It’ll also be able to keep your skin, hair, and nails in the best possible condition.
+Speaking of skincare, this is also something that you should prioritize this fall/winter, as your skin can easily dry out during the colder months.
+If this happens, using a well-rounded moisturizer may be your best bet to keep your skin hydrated and healthy.
+If moisturizer doesn’t work, consider consulting with a professional like VitalSkin Dermatology for some expert advice.

 Commit to exercising outdoors